scheinerman/LatexPrint.jl/README.md

 ### Arrays

-Vectors (one-dimensional array) and matrices (two-dimensional) arrays are converted into LaTeX `array` environments bounded by square brackets with centering alignment.
+Vectors (one-dimensional arrays) and matrices (two-dimensional arrays) are converted into LaTeX `array` environments bounded by square brackets with centering alignment.
 (These default options can be changed; see "Customizing existing types" later in this document.)